 - 34. At the end of the CPF period, the WBG will engage with the country to complete a self-assessment and issue a Completion and Learning Review (CLR).
-The CLR will be both a means to enhance the WBG's knowledge to increase its development effectiveness, and a tool for accountability.
-As part of the CLR, the country team will complete a self-assessment of the program's performance, the WBG's performance, and the strategy's alignment with the twin goals.
+The CLR will be both a means to enhance the WBG's knowledge to increase development effectiveness and a tool for accountability.
+As part of the CLR, the country team will complete a self-assessment of the program's performance, WBG performance and how well aligned the strategy was with the twin goals.
 The self-assessment will be based upon the results framework from the most recent PLR.
-It is anticipated that the IEG will validate the WBG's self-assessments and verify their findings. - 35.
+It is anticipated that the Independent Evaluation Group (IEG) will validate the Bank Group's self-assessments and verify its findings. - 35.
 The focus of the CLR will be on learning.
-Though accountability will also be an important focus, the main purpose of the CLR will be to develop knowledge that will help the WBG provide better support, both in the country for which the CLR was prepared and across the WBG portfolio.
+Though accountability will also be an important focus, the main purpose of the CLR will be to develop knowledge that will help the WBG provide better support both in the country for which the CLR was prepared and across the WBG portfolio.
 To this end, guidance will call for teams to concentrate on identifying specific lessons learned.
 These lessons can be then be aggregated across the WBG to provide information on what works by sector or type of development challenge.
-WBG Management will conduct regular retrospective reviews of the CPF approach to understand good practices and learn lessons. - 36.
-A CLR will be completed at the end of each CPF and should be used to inform the development of the next CPF or CEN.
+WBG management will conduct regular retrospective reviews of the CPF approach to understand good practices and learn lessons. - 36.
+CLRs will be completed at the end of each CPF and should be used to inform the development of the next CPF or Country Engagement Note (CEN).
 It will be attached to the next strategy as an annex and discussed at the corporate review.